Categorical Koszul duality: Koszul duality for categories

-\begin{lem} The usual generating cofibrations in $\dgCat$ turn into $\dgCat'$ a model category. \end{lem} \begin{proof} As dg categories with identities equal to zero do not feature in the generating cofibrations we only need to check that $\dgCat'$ is closed under limits and colimits.
+\begin{lem} The generating cofibrations $\mathcal I$ of $\dgCat$ turn into $\dgCat'$ a model category. \end{lem} \begin{proof} We note first that dg categories with identities equal to zero do not feature in the generating cofibrations and generating trivial cofibrations of $\dgCat$, thus $\mathcal I$ and $\mathcal J$ are contained in $\dgCat'$.
+Thus we define a model structure on $\dgCat'$ whose morphisms are cofibrations, weak equivalences and fibrations exactly if they are cofibrations, weak equivalences and fibrations in $\dgCat$.

+We will check that $\dgCat'$ is closed under limits and colimits.
+Then we can run the small-object argument restricted to the subcategory $\dgCat'$ to prove the existence of factorizations.
+All other model category axioms are inherited by full subcategories.

 We note that the product $\prod_i \cat D_i$ in $\dgCat'$ exists.
 It is equal to the product of all factors that are not the final object.

 For two functor $F, G: \cat C \rightrightarrows \cat D$ in $\dgCat'$ we denote the equalizer in $\dgCat$ by $J: \cat B \to \cat C$.
 All identities in $\cat B$ are nonzero (as $FJ(\id_B)) = GJ(\id_B)$ for $B \in \cat B$), unless they are zero in $\cat C$, in which case $\cat C$, $\cat D$ and $\cat B$ are zero.